 PSs should never remove client files and any information pertaining to the client from the practicum site.
-Practicum candidates are to adhere to the provisions of the Health Information Portability and Accountability Act (HIPAA) and/or the Family Educational Rights and Privacy Act (FERPA) in all dealings with clients and client records.
-Any materials with client-related data that is no longer needed must not leave the practicum site and must be destroyed appropriately.
+Practicum Students are to adhere to the appropriate applicable provisions of the Health Information Portability and Accountability Act (HIPAA) and/or the Family Educational Rights and Privacy Act (FERPA) in all dealings with students, student records, clients, and client records.
+Any materials with client-related data that is no longer needed must not leave the practicum site and must be destroyed or stored appropriately in accordance with state records requirements.

-1.9.4 Dress Code
+1.8.4 Dress Code